Daniel Doura: 1957–2007: Education and early recognitions

 Daniel Doura was born on 9 August 1957 in Buenos Aires, Argentina, into a family of music-loving industrialists.
 His father is one of the founders of the seaside resort town of Costa del Este, Buenos Aires Province.
 He began his musical studies in 1966, at the age of 9, taking guitar lessons with Clelia Sagreras.
 Doura later adopted the piano, an instrument he studied with Antonio de Raco in Argentina, Alberto Portugheis in the United Kingdom, and Jacqueline Gourdin and Alfred Churchill in the United States.

 Between 1977 and 1987, Doura received musical training at leading American universities and conservatories, and was a student of renowned composers such as Hugo Norden, John Cage, Mario Davidovsky, Chou Wen-chung, Alberto Ginastera, Luciano Berio, Tōru Takemitsu, Theodore Antoniou, Milton Babbitt, John Adams, Seiji Ozawa and Fred Lerdahl, among others.
 He began his studies in Harmony and History at the Guildhall School of Music and Drama in London, but graduated with a Bachelor of Arts degree in Composition from the Boston Conservatory in (now associated with the Berklee College of Music) in 1982.
 Doura complemented this career with courses in electroacoustics directed by Barry Vercoe at the Massachusetts Institute of Technology in 1979, in addition to studying electronic music with Arthur Kreiger and other professors in New York between 1983 and 1986.

 Between 1979 and 1982, Doura was a member of the Tanglewood Festival Chorus of the Boston Symphony Orchestra, while attending conducting courses with Rouben Gregorian and Colin Davis.
-Also, between 1983 and 1987, he completed a postgraduate degree in Arts and Sciences at the University of Columbia, New York.
+Also, between 1983 and 1987, he completed a postgraduate degree in Arts and Sciences at the Columbia University, New York.
 In 1985, he was awarded the first prize for composition by the American Society of Composers, Authors and Publishers (ASCAP) in New York and, a year later, he was a finalist in the composition competition of the American Academy of Arts and Sciences in Cambridge, Massachusetts.

 In addition, between 1979 and 1986, Doura composed music for films by directors Amy Goldstein, Rosemary Ricchio, Juan José Campanella (in the 1985 short film El contorsionista) and Gabriel García.
-For his work on the film Commercial for Murder directed by Goldstein, Doura received an award at the 1985 Film Festival of the University of Columbia.
+For his work on the film Commercial for Murder directed by Goldstein, Doura received an award at the 1985 Film Festival of the Columbia University.

 Doura has also composed ballet music for the National Ballet of Venezuela (1984) and for choreographers Héctor Zaraspe and Vicente Nebrada.
 His composition La pasión de Saverio (English: "The Passion of Saverio"), made in 2003 in memory of Roberto Arlt, was critically acclaimed after its premiere in Boston.